ricardo93borges/data-structures-notes/graph/doc.md

 #### Depth-first search

-Depth-first search is a way to navigate a graph, it starts from a given vertex and visit each branch completely before move to another branch.
+Depth-first search is a way to navigate a graph, it starts from a given vertex and visits each branch completely before moving to another branch.
 DFS is often used when we need to visit every node in the graph.

 ![graph depth-first search](https://res.cloudinary.com/dje4crtui/image/upload/v1623451532/data%20structures/graph_6_pr8wqq.png)

-Using DPS on the graph above the nodes will visited in the following order: A, B, D, C, E, F.
+Using DPS on the graph above the nodes will be visited in the following order: A, B, D, C, E, F.

 #### Breadth-first search

-This is another way to navigate a graph, it starts from a given vertex and visit all adjacent vertices before go to any of their children.
+This is another way to navigate a graph, it starts from a given vertex and visits all adjacent vertices before go to any of their children.
 BFS is useful to find a path between two nodes.

 ![graph breadth-first search](https://res.cloudinary.com/dje4crtui/image/upload/v1623451532/data%20structures/graph_6_pr8wqq.png)

-Using DPS on the graph above the nodes will visited in the following order: A, B, E, F, D, C.
+Using DPS on the graph above the nodes will be visited in the following order: A, B, E, F, D, C.

 #### Bidirectional search

-Consists of running two breadth-first search simultaneously, each one start from a different vertex and run until they collide.
+Consists of running two breadth-first searches simultaneously, each one starts from a different vertex and runs until they collide.
 This is useful to find the shortest path between two vertices.

 ![Bidirectional search](https://res.cloudinary.com/dje4crtui/image/upload/v1623452079/data%20structures/graph_7_yzwhhf.png)